Zerro97/Harvest-App/README.md

 ## Files/Folders Explanation
 With MERN stack web application, there are front-end and back-end side to development. <br>
-**Update:** Originally I divided the folders into "src" and "server" where src folder contained all the front-end files and server folder contained all the back-end folder.
+**Update:** Originally I divided the folders into "src" and "server" where src folder contained all the front-end files and server folder contained all the back-end files.
 However due to how heroku works, I decided to put all the front-end files within the back-end folder.
 I'll explain more in detail below:<br><br>

 #### Root (backend files + client folder)